MirLach/ratelimit-policyd/README.md

 Forked from onlime/ratelimit-policyd and modified to ensure that only authenticated users are counted for quota.
 All credits go to Simone Caruso for his original work (bejelith/send_rate_policyd).

-This project was forked and modified for inclusion in FreeBSD ports tree.
-Dropped dependency on Switch.pm, added use strict and warnings, separate config file, rc script for automatic start on system boot.
+**This project was forked and modified for inclusion in `FreeBSD` ports tree.** Dropped dependency on Switch.pm, added use strict and warnings, separate config file, rc script for automatic start on system boot.

 ## Purpose

-This small Perl daemon **limits the number of emails** sent by users through your Postfix server, and store message quota in a RDMS system (MySQL).
-It counts the number of recipients for each sent email.
+This small Perl daemon **limits the number of e-mails** sent by users through your Postfix server, and store message quota in MySQL.
+It *counts* the number of *recipients for each sent e-mail*.
 You can setup a send rate per user or sender domain (via SASL username) on **daily/weekly/monthly** basis.

 **The program uses the Postfix policy delegation protocol to control access to the mail system before a message has been accepted (please visit [SMTPD_POLICY_README.html](http://www.postfix.org/SMTPD_POLICY_README.html) for more information).**

-For a long time we were using Postfix-Policyd v1 (the old 1.82) in production instead, but that project was no longer maintained and the successor [PolicyD v2 (codename "cluebringer")](http://wiki.policyd.org/) got overly complex and badly documented.
-Also, PolicyD seems to have been abandoned since 2013.

-ratelimit-policyd will never be as feature-rich as other policy daemons.
-Its main purpose is to limit the number of emails per account, nothing more and nothing less.
+`ratelimit-policyd` will never be as feature-rich as other policy daemons.
+Its main purpose is to limit the number of e-mails per account, nothing more and nothing less.
 We focus on performance and simplicity.

 **This daemon caches the quota in memory, so you don't need to worry about I/O operations!**
+Cache is flushed (written to MySQL table) every 30 seconds.

 ## New Features

-The original forked code from [bejelith/send_rate_policyd](https://github.com/bejelith/send_rate_policyd) was improved with the following new features:
+The original code from [bejelith/send_rate_policyd](https://github.com/bejelith/send_rate_policyd) was improved by Mathieu Pellegrin with the following new features:

-- automatically inserts new SASL-users (upon first email sent)
+- automatically inserts new SASL-users (upon first e-mail sent)
-- Debian default init.d startscript
-- added installer and documentation
-- bugfix: weekly mode did not work (expiry date was not correctly calculated)
-- bugfix: counters did not get reset after expiry
-- additional information in DB: updated timestamp
-- added view_ratelimit in DB to make Unix timestamps human readable (default datetime format)
 - syslog messaging (similar to Postfix-policyd) including all relevant information and counter/quota
-- more detailed logging
 - added logrotation script for /var/log/ratelimit-policyd.log
 - added flag in ratelimit DB table to make specific quotas persistent (all others will get reset to default after expiry)
 - continue raising counter even in over quota state

+Visit https://github.com/mpellegrin/ratelimit-policyd for more details.

-The script from Onlime Webhosting was modified to :
+The script from Onlime Webhosting was modified to:
- - Support smtpd_sender_restrictions (triggerd only on successful SASL login) instead of smtpd_data_restrictions (triggered when processing any outgoing mail)
+ - Support `smtpd_sender_restrictions` (triggerd only on successful SASL login) instead of `smtpd_data_restrictions` (triggered when processing any outgoing mail)
  - As a consequence, the script is neutral for ISPConfig auto reply, auto forward, and any mail sent by Postfix without authentication (it will not count +1 on the quota for system mails, as long as your $mynetworks is configured accordingly)

 ## My Modifications

-The script from Mathieu Pellegrin (WellHosted) was modified to :
+The script from Mathieu Pellegrin (WellHosted) was modified to:
  - **removed dependency on Switch**
  - **modified to use strict and warnings**
  - **modified shebang line to FreeBSD's `#!/usr/local/bin/perl`**